 Sperber would not be surprised to learn that Carr and Jones had outstanding performances in that upset victory.
 Carr, in particular, was phenomenal.
 With 6:35 left, Notre Dame clinging to a four-point lead, the officials called timeout.
 Two important decisions were made at opposite ends of the court.
 On the UCLA bench, John Wooden switched defensive assignments, matching all-American Sidney Wicks on Carr; on the ND bench, coaches Dee and Sullivan shifted from their customary “double stack” alignment to an overload formation with Carr and Jones stacked together.

-By isolating their two most potent scorers they hoped to increase their lead and seal the victor
+By isolating their two most potent scorers they hoped to increase their lead and seal the victory.

 Carr scored 15 of Notre Dame’s final 17 points, in the process forcing Wicks into three quick fouls and out of the game, and leading the Irish to a decisive seven-point victory.